gfx-labs/ip-contracts/scripts/proposals/UniPosition/txt.md

 Positions are associated with a minter’s wallet address in an array.
 Multiple positions are allowed, and are stored in a dynamic array, which can be read by calling depositedPositions(address minter).

-Partial liquidations are not allowed, in the case of liquidation, the liquidator will receive all positions held by the vault.
+<u>__Partial liquidations are not allowed, in the case of liquidation, the liquidator will receive all positions held by the vault.__ </u>

+Additionally, if a vault contains any standard or capped assets in addition to any Uniswap V3 Positions, those assets must be completely liquidated __before__ liquidation of the Uniswap position can occur.

 Partial withdrawals are allowed.
 For the “amount” argument, pass the index of the position to withdraw with respect to where it is stored in the dynamic array.
 Mutation of the list is handled such that if a middle index is withdrawn, its index in the array will be replaced with the final index, and the new array’s length will be reduced by 1.